TobyJWalker/chitter-challenge/README.md

 I will be using what I know about html, databases and flask to make this project.
 I will also be experimenting with some basic css such as bootstrap.

+## How to use

+- Run pipenv install to install dependencies
+- Run pipenv shell to enter the virtual environment
+- Run python3 app.py to start the web server
+- Run pytest to run any project tests

 ## User Stories

 STRAIGHT UP